-- how your credit score is determined,
+- How your credit score is determined

-- how to improve your credit score over time, and
+- Step-by-step how to freeze your credit

 What is a Credit Score?

-Generally speaking, your credit score is a numeric representation (and prediction) of how good you are at borrowing money and paying it back.
+Your credit score is a numeric representation (and prediction) of how good you are at borrowing money and paying it back.